yeon42/yeon42/README.md

 I'm Jungyeon Lee who is intersting in **Data Science**. 👀 <br/>
 I am a senior majoring in IT engineering and Mathematics. 👩🏻‍💻

-- 🌷 I'm currently learning Data Science, AI, ML, Deep Learning.
+- 🌷 I'm currently learning Data Science, AI, ML, DL.
 - 🧤 How to reach me ... jungyune22@gmail.com
 - 👩🏻‍💻 What I learned ... https://yeon22.tistory.com/